Secarian/GoWDOS/src/agi-doc.md

 ### Access from Subservice Backend

 It is also possible to access the AGI gateway from subservice backend.
-You can include aroz library from ```./subservice/demo/aroz``` .
+You can include wdos library from ```./subservice/demo/wdos``` .
 The following is an example extracted from demo subservice that request access to your desktop filelist.

 ```
 package main
 import (
-    aroz "your/package/name/aroz"
+    wdos "your/package/name/wdos"
 )

-var handler *aroz.ArozHandler
+var handler *wdos.WDOSHandler

 //...